awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

-# What Is Amazon Elastic Compute Cloud Image Builder?<a name="what-is-image-builder"></a>
+# What Is EC2 Image Builder?<a name="what-is-image-builder"></a>

-Amazon Elastic Compute Cloud Image Builder is a fully managed AWS service that makes it easier to automate the creation, management, and deployment of customized, secure, and up\-to\-date “golden” server images that are pre\-installed and pre\-configured with software and settings to meet specific IT standards\.
+EC2 Image Builder is a fully managed AWS service that makes it easier to automate the creation, management, and deployment of customized, secure, and up\-to\-date “golden” server images that are pre\-installed and pre\-configured with software and settings to meet specific IT standards\.

 You can use the AWS Management Console, AWS CLI, or APIs to create “golden” images in your AWS account\.
 When you use the AWS Management Console, the Image Builder wizard guides you through steps to:
 + Provide starting artifacts